 Nursing and Personal Care establishments reporting DART rates of 13.0 or greater but less than 16.0, or a DAFWII case rate of 11.0 or greater but less than 13.0 will be included on the secondary list.
-No establishments in this SIC code are added to the Tertiary List.

 Inspections in SIC code 805 will focus specifically on ergonomic stressors; exposure to blood and other potentially infectious materials; exposure to tuberculosis; and slips, trips, and falls.
-As detailed in the FOM (OSHA Instruction [CPL 02-00-148](#)), when additional hazards come to the attention of the compliance officer, the scope of the inspection may be expanded to include those hazards.
+When additional hazards come to the attention of the compliance officer, the scope of the inspection may be expanded to include those hazards.
+See FOM (OSHA Instruction [CPL 02-00-150](#)), Chapter 3, paragraph III.B.